joeljani/data-story_bees-and-pesticides/README.md

 To the fetch the data simply run the read_data.py script.

 # Author
-Joel Jani
+Joel Jani,
-for the module "Data Science with python" at the University of applied scienes northwestern Switzerland.
+for the 2018FW module "Data Science with python" at the University of applied scienes northwestern Switzerland.